iit-neutrino/AGRIYA/README.md

 First make the histogram plotting executable
 ```$ make plotGraphs```

 Then Plot all the relevant graphs/ histograms etc and save in pdfs in untracked directory
 ```$ ./plotGraphs ./output.root ./untracked/```

 ## Documentation
 You can generate documentation using [Doxygen](https://doxygen.nl/).
 If you already have Doxygen installed, do:
 ```$ doxygen Doxyfile```
-which will generate documentation in html and pdf formats in docs directory.
-You can open the pdf or open `./docs/html/index.html` in your favorite browser.
+which will generate documentation in `html` and `latex` formats in docs directory
+You can open the pdf or open `./docs/html/index.html` in your favorite browser
+Or you can do `make` from `./docs/latex` to produce `refman.pdf` file

 ## Other information
-_- DATAFILE file_ used for the fit has 7 columns in the following format:
+*_DATAFILE_ used for the fit has 7 columns in the following format:
 | U 235 fission fraction |U 238 fission fraction |Pu 239 fission fraction    | Pu 240 fission fraction  | Pu 241 fission fraction  | Measured yields  | Baseline (m) |
 --- | --- | --- | --- | --- | --- | --- |
 * And each row in the file represents one measurement/experiment